apigee/apigee-go-gen/README.md

            -output ./out/yaml-first/petstore/apiproxy.yaml
 ```

+> [!NOTE]
-**Note**: You may pass the `-include` flag multiple time to load template helpers from multiple sources.
+> You may pass the `-include` flag multiple time to load template helpers from multiple sources.

 **Quick Template Previews with Dry Run**